 be on their best behavior

 and be respectful.
 Foul language and excessive physical play will not be tolerated.
-After disregarded verbal warnings of mine, at my discretion, I will not involve the offender in the current workout and those clients will not be reimbursed for any sessions paid for unless a formal written (by email) or spoken (in-person) apology is given.
+After disregarded verbal warnings from staff, at our discretion, can make the offender exit the current workout; clients will not be reimbursed for any workouts paid for unless a formal written (by email) or spoken (in-person) apology is given.

 Players should expect competitive segments

-throughout certain sessions.
-However, players need to show sportsmanship, not getting too high (arrogant after winning a GAME WINNER drill or comparing possibly advanced skills to peers) and not getting too low (being a sore loser or losing confidence due to not performing as well as they would have liked in a particular drill).
+throughout certain workouts.
+However, players need to show sportsmanship, not getting too high (arrogant after winning a drill or comparing possibly advanced skills to peers) and not getting too low (being a sore loser or losing confidence due to not performing as well as desired in a particular drill).
 Win or loss, made shot or missed shot, players should expect the environment to be one where every athlete is ready to pick each other up and encourage one another.

 Players should expect to use their off hand equally for everything!

 The same thing goes for footwork; players should expect to be introduced to uncomfortable movements of the body in order for those movements to eventually become natural to them.
 A player is harder to defend when he or she is able to shoot certain shots and do in-and-out crossovers with both hands as well as step-backs and moves toward the basket in either direction.
 It doesn’t matter if it is a floater, ball handling move, hook shot, or dunk; when the body is under pressure to produce, its muscle memory is on standby, ready to record every misstep, turnover, airball, etc., only to correct such things through repetition.